 Applications for suites, houses and blocks are awarded based on the group with the lowest year total (i.e. four 2015 students before three 2015 and a 2016 student) in combination with the lowest Random Number.
 EXAMPLE:

 4 x 2015s = class year total of 8,060 - THIS GROUP'S REQUESTS WILL BE CONSIDERED FIRST

 3 x 2015s (6,045) + 1 x 2016 = class year total of 8,061 - THEN THIS GROUP'S

 2 x 2015s (4,030) + 2 x 2016s (4,032) = class year total of 8,062 - THEN THIS GROUP'S

-Please note that students with financial holds will not be able to participate in the Room Draw process; questions regarding financial status should be directed to the Student Financial Services office.
+Please note that students with financial holds will not be able to participate in the on-line Room Draw process; questions regarding financial status should be directed to the Student Financial Services office.